 Server configuration can also be one of the bottlenecks that slow down Magento Add to Cart.
 With the help of a full-page cache, most server configuration flaws aren’t noticeable on most pages, therefore the performance drop isn’t so visible.
 At the same time, adding products to the cart is a resource-intensive process and server configuration issues can have a significant impact on the speed.

-Over the past few years, merchants have started to focus on speeding up their landing and product pages, but the majority are still overlooking their checkout page.
+Over the past few years, merchants have started to focus on speeding up their landing and product pages, but the majority are still overlooking their checkout pages.

 These 5 tips mentioned in the article will help you to boost Magento Add to Cart’s performance.
 After performance optimization, your Magento store will be able to provide a greatly improved checkout experience and help you to reduce the abandoned cart rate.
 Thus, your retail business will have a significant increase in terms of profit.

-If you have another way to tune up Magento Add to Cart that we missed, feel free to mention it below in the comments section.
+If you have another way to speed up Magento Add to Cart that we missed, feel free to mention it below in the comments section.